KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_utilities/README.md

 File transport_equation_utilities.hpp includes

 -  CalculatePermeabilityMatrixH functions with input parameters defined with bounded matrices or matrices
--  PreparePermeabilityMatrixHForIntegration function that multiplies the permeabiity matrix for future integration
+-  PreparePermeabilityMatrixHForIntegration function that multiplies the permeability matrix for future integration